Telecominfraproject/oopt-gnpy/Excel_userguide.rst

 Service sheet
 -------------

 Service sheet is optional.
-It lists the services for which path and feasibility must be computed with path_requests_run.py.
+It lists the services for which path and feasibility must be computed with ``gnpy-path_request``.

 Service sheet must contain 11 columns::